wbuchanan/crossvalidate/README.md

 10. ensure results stored in appropriate e() locations

 ## Commands to write for this package
-- [ ] ttsplit - Cross-Sectional train/test split
+- [ ] cvtt - Cross-Sectional train/test split
-- [ ] tvtsplit - Cross-Sectional train/validation/test split
+- [ ] cvtvt - Cross-Sectional train/validation/test split
-- [ ] xttsplit - Panel/Time-Series train/test split (need to cap xtset this)
+- [ ] xtcvtt - Panel/Time-Series train/test split (need to cap xtset this)
-- [ ] xtvtsplit - Panel/Time-Series train/validation/test split
+- [ ] xtcvtvt - Panel/Time-Series train/validation/test split
-- [ ] loo - Leave One Out cross-validation (effectively a jackknife-esque procedure)
+- [ ] cvloo - Leave One Out cross-validation (effectively a jackknife-esque procedure)
-- [ ] xtloo - Leave One Out for panel/time-series
+- [ ] xtcvloo - Leave One Out for panel/time-series
-- [ ] verify - a Command/function to check the validity of options used and the values of the arguments passed to those options/parameters (_it may be feasible/reasonable to handle this with syntax for the separate subroutines instead_)
-- [ ] state - a program that will handle getting and writing important information about the state of the
+- [ ] state - a program that will handle getting and writing important information about the state of the software when starting up for replication purposes.
+It should either add dataset characteristics or notes.
 - [ ] splitter - a program that handles defining the splits of the dataset for the main end user facing commands also needs to handle potential persistence of group membership (e.g., folds or train/validation/test splits)
 - [ ] fitter - a program that handles fitting the statistical model to the data, also needs to handle storage of results
-- [ ] validate - a
+- [ ] validate - a program that will handled the validation portion of the training loop (e.g., computing monitors and/or test metrics and returning those values as well)
 - [ ] classify - a program that can return the predicted class from classification based models (e.g., logit, ologit, mlogit, etc...)